XtractTech/xt-cvdata/README.md

 This repo contains utilities for building and working with computer vision datasets.

-So far, the following open-source datasets are included:
+So far, APIs for the following open-source datasets are included:
-1. COCO 2017 (detection and segmentation): `xt_cvdata.COCO`
+1. COCO 2017 (detection and segmentation): `xt_cvdata.apis.COCO`
-1. Open Images V5 (detection and segmentation): `xt_cvdata.OpenImages`
+1. Open Images V5 (detection and segmentation): `xt_cvdata.apis.OpenImages`
+1. Visual Object Tagging Tool (VoTT) CSV output (detection): `xt_cvdata.apis.VoTTCSV`

 More to come.